Kawasaki ZX-14, 06-13

 first, the skinny fiber plate, then...

-the angled steel ring, then the flat steel ring.
+the flat steel ring, then the angled steel ring.

 6. then a steel, then alternate fiber and steel till the last fiber and it's outer tangs are lined up to the "short, alternate outer groove".
 See below picture.